Page

 tube train drivers and the line controllers.
 Here you can see one of the

-equipment rooms.
-On the panel to the right of the base station you can
+old equipment rooms.
+On the panel to the right of the base station you

-see the leaky feeder distribution equipment which provides signal to and
+can see the leaky feeder distribution equipment that provided signal to

 |